The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Flan

-Commonly found in Spain too, this dessert is made with a thick egg custard made with milk, egg yolks and sugar whisked and then cooked together and then cooled down and refrigerated.
+Commonly found in Spain, this dessert is made with a thick egg custard made with milk, egg yolks, and sugar whisked, cooked together, cooled down, and refrigerated.
 It’s served cold and topped with a caramel sauce.

 Drinks